 - For a non-specific reference, the latest version applies.
 In the case of a reference to a 3GPP document (including a GSM document), a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

 Editor's Note: all References numbers to be corrected, missing references to be added

 << skip unchanged part >>

+[X] 3GPP TR 22.850: "Study on 3GPP AI/ML Consistency Alignment".